sepses/Krystal/README.md

 #Minimum log line number to be processed (minimum 1)
 line-number: 100000

-#Save the output in RDF and .HDT (yes/no)
+#Save the output in RDF and .HDT (true/false)
-backup-file: no
+backup-file: true

 #Output directory, any output file (.rdf/hdt) will be stored in this folder
 output-dir: experiment/output/

 #----------------------------- TARGETED TRIPLE STORE AND NAMEGRAPH ------------------------
-#Option for storing output data to the triplestore continuously (yes/no)
+#Option for storing output data to the triplestore continuously (true/false)
-live-store: no
+live-store: false

 #Triple Store type (e.g., graphdb, virtuoso)
 triple-store: graphdb